-- You place one contractor with a day rate of £350
+- You place one contractor on a three month contract on a day rate of £400

 The more candidates you have on your books working in contract roles, and the longer the placement durations are, the more profitable placing contractors can be for your recruitment business.